GitExcited/MRE-soen341projectW2024/Sprint 3/MeetingMinutes.md

 - [x] Rishit Mittal

 ### Agenda
-- Planning the tie to back end with front end
+- Planning how to tie the back end with front end
-- Discussion task divisions
+- Discussion division of task
 - Discussing technical requirements and tools
 - Planning for future meetings and work